 Year of Call: 2011

-Nicholas joined chambers in September 2019 following successful completion of his pupillage and he accepts instructions in all civil and family matters.
+Nicholas joined chambers in September 2019 following successful completion of his pupillage and he accepts instructions in family matters.

-In relation to family matters, Nicholas has an expanding practice within financial remedy proceedings, an area in which he gained particular insight and interest during the second six months of his pupillage.
-Nicholas’s financial remedy practice has included acting in an advisory capacity and representing clients at interim application hearings.
+In relation to family matters, Nicholas has an expanding practice within financial remedy proceedings, an area in which he is increasingly specialising.
+His practice has included acting in an advisory capacity and representing clients at all stages of proceedings including final hearings.

 Nicholas has extensive experience in private law children matters and has conducted cases before various levels of the judiciary.
 Such cases involve contested issues surrounding contact; applications for specific issue orders and prohibited steps orders and applications for non-molestation orders and occupation orders.